franzsilva/MLBuilderVSCode-Source/README.md

 - .NET Core
 - Install the ML.NET Cli (dotnet tool install -g mlnet)

+## How to use

+- Launch the command pallete
+- Run command ML.NET Model Builder (Preview)
+- Follow the series of questions

 ## Known Issues

 Currently releasing the product for testing.
 Please create Github Issues to work on any issues you find!.